eosnetworkfoundation/docs/docs/50_eos-evm/30_compatibility/20_json-rpc-compatibility.md

 title: JSON RPC Compatibility
 ---

-As we described in previous sections, the requests will be forwarded to the Geth Node in our system or a Wrapper service the repacking the transaction into an EOS smart contract call.

-According to our design, all the JSON-RPC calls should be inherently supported thanks to the full functioning Geth Node.
-However, we are still blocking some methods in the current phase for different reasons:
+All the JSON-RPC calls are inherently supported thanks to the full functioning Geth Node.
+However, some methods are blocked in the current phase for the following reasons:

-* Some methods are simply deprecated or discontinued.
-We'd better refrain from supporting them.
+* Some methods are deprecated or discontinued.
 * Some methods are designed for the local node scenario.
-We will not expose them in the public API, but will give ways to access them when one deploys their own EOS EVM node.
+They are not exposed to the public API, however you can access them when you deploy your own EOS EVM node.
-* Some methods involve complex logic: We need to do more tests before exposing them.
+* Some methods involve complex logic, therefore more tests need to be performed before they will be exposed.

 ## RPC List